matty5567/ImageCleaner/README.md

 # ImageCleaner

-Exploring ways to remove moving objects in images to leave just background
+Exploring ways to remove moving objects in images to leave just the background

 methods: